 Much to the disappointment of HMRC, most UK taxpayers are entitled to a personal allowance.
-To put it simply, your personal allowance is the amount of money you’re allowed to earn which is free from taxation charges.
+This is money you’re allowed to earn each year which is free from taxation charges.
 If you’re struggling to get your head around personal allowances, SimpleTax is here to explain everything you need to know, simply and easily.

 What is your personal allowance?

-Up to a certain point, everything you earn is untaxable.
+Up to a certain point, everything you earn is not taxable.
 Yes, you heard us right, for once, everything you earn is just that, yours.
 But how much can you earn before the taxman comes knocking on your door?

-Your personal allowance varies, and is dependent on two things:
+Your personal allowance is dependent on your total annual income

 How do you get it?